goatmilkkk/tp/docs/DeveloperGuide.md

 ### View model handling
 With the new commands with realistic restrictions such as `edit-appt` requiring the UI to be viewing a patient's appointment list, checks based on what the UI was viewing had to be implemented.

-Hence, a `ViewMode` enum class had to built and implemented into `ModelManager` in order to track what the user is currently viewing.
+Hence, a `ViewMode` enum class had to be built and implemented into `ModelManager` in order to track what the user is currently viewing.
 With this, we were able to properly restrict the usage of certain commands to their required `ViewMode`.